-Let´s have a glimpse of the most beautiful villages in Teruel.
+Let´s talk about secret and beautiful villages in Teruel, one of the lesser-known regions in Spain.
 Europe is famous worldwide for its charming cobblestone streets.
 Nevertheless, while many amazing spots are already well-established on the tourist track, there´s always a place for the big unknowns!
-Especially in a country like Spain, where most of the
+Especially in a country like Spain…

 Only those in the know, who do their research or have local friends around, end up scouting out some real gems.
 The Spanish province of Teruel is exactly one of these big unknowns I´m talking about.